How Long Does Underwriting Take? A Timeline

 The lender will look at all this information and determine whether, based on the information you provided, you meet their qualifications for getting a loan.
 This will typically take less than a week to complete.

 At this point, you may get a preapproval letter from the lender stating how much they’re willing to lend you based on your financial profile.
 This will help you understand your price range when you’re shopping for a home.
+Going through the preapproval process before you begin your search will help you make offers with confidence, and will help you work out any kinks in your application before you go through the underwriting process, which can help save time once you’ve found your future home.

 Once you’ve found the home you want, you’ll make an offer and negotiate it with the seller.
 If it all works out, you’ll both sign the purchase agreement and you’ll be under contract to buy that home.